-Monday: Take a moment to check your computer’s power-saving settings according to ITS recommendations.
+Monday: Take a moment to check your computer’s power-saving settings.

 Tuesday: Let the sunshine in.
 According to the Department of Energy, lighting makes up 44 percent of an office’s annual electricity use.
 Open up the blinds and the curtains to let in natural light.